 Chanukah—The Story of a Few Devout Men

 Have you ever celebrated Chanukah?
-Some consider this Jewish holiday extra-biblical because it’s not included in the Feasts of the Lord in Leviticus 23.
-The eight-day event was prophesied some three centuries earlier, however, though not specifically named in Scripture.
+Some Christians consider this Jewish holiday “extra-biblical” because it’s not included in the Feasts of the Lord in Leviticus 23.
+The circumstances that eventually culminated in the eight-day celebration were prophesied some three centuries earlier, however, though not specifically named in Scripture.

 Those who do wickedly against the covenant he shall corrupt with flattery; but the people who know their God shall be strong, and carry out great exploits (Dan.
 11:31-32).

-Each year, the Jewish community rehearses the historical account of a Seleucid tyrant named Antiochus I who attempted to destroy Judaism in the second century BC.
-His was not the first attempt, nor sadly the last.
+Each year, the Jewish community rehearses the historical account of a Seleucid tyrant named Antiochus who attempted to destroy Judaism in the second century BC.
+He was not the first, nor sadly the last.

-The Seleucid Empire emerged after the death of Alexander the Great in 323 BCE lasting from 312 – 64 BCE.
+The Seleucid Empire emerged after the death of Alexander the Great in 323 BC lasting from 312 – 64 BC.
 Antiochus IV, the eighth in the line of Seleucid succession, ruled Syria, parts of Asia Minor and Mesopotamia.
-He claimed the title Epiphanes, which means “the manifestation of god,” though a contemporary historian called him a maniac.
+He claimed the title Epiphanes, which means “the manifestation of god,” though the historian, Josephus, called him a maniac.